datastaxdevs/workshop-streaming-game/README.md

     uvicorn api:app --reload

 you will see the API start, happily ready to accept requests.
-Leave it run
+Leave it running and let's turn to the client.

 ### Client shell

 Switch to the client shell.
-We took care of preinstalling all required dependencies for you.
+We took care of preinstalling all required dependencies for you;

-Nevertheless, let us ensure all dependencies are installed:
+nevertheless, let us ensure all required dependencies are there:

     npm install